kapouer/domt/README.md

 The second call with remove attribute "class" from #test, and append a list item named "another one".

+It is also possible to empty the repeated lists:

+  Domt('#test').empty().merge({
+    items: [
+      {color: "red", text: "another one"}
+    ]
+  });

 Which DOM nodes are processed ?
 -------------------------------

-The only processed nodes are the ones where one of these two attributes is set:

-* bind = "accessor"
-  tells from which object binded variables are the keys applies only to the node on which it is declared (not its children).
+* the argument of Domt() or its target (see next section)

+* the descendants with attribute "bind"
-  Can be empty (in which case parent object is used).
+  The attribute value is an object accessor of the form "path.to.key", and it can be empty (in which case parent object is used).
   If a value is :
   - undefined or null, obj isn't changed
   - string, path is used as an accessor of obj
   - function, obj is the result of fun(obj, paths)

-* repeat = "accessor"
-  repeats the node (and its content) by iterating over the given accessor.
+* the descendants with attribute "repeat" repeats the node (and its content) by iterating over the given accessor.
   If a value is :
   - undefined or null, obj isn't changed